acmerlino1/CV/README.md

 #### Problem Solving

-When I was working as a Pharmacist I was the sole pharmacist in charge of supplying medication to over 300 patients at local mental health facilities.
-A problem I faced was managing the logistics of getting medication to each patient, ensuring all medication was checked before delivery, and recorded correctly.
-To manage this, I implemented a process using an excel checklist with each patient listed by the centre they were attending, their medication list and dosage.
-Before dispensing, I would cross reference the excel spreadsheet to confirm dosage and record delivery.
-This was very successful as it added confidence to the previously adhoc process.
+When I was working as a Pharmacist I was the sole pharmacist in charge of dispensing/packing medication, checking it was correct and organising deliveries for over 300 patients across 5 mental health facilities in Sydney.
+Managing the logistics was a challenge as there were frequent changes in medication doses at short notice.
+I implemented a new process to ensure I had a thorough record of who I had already dispensed medication for and who’s dose had changed.
+I created an excel spreadsheet which listed each patient, the clinic they were attending, their medications and doses, and whether I had dispensed the medicine for that month.
+When I was checking that all medication was ready for delivery, I could use this spreadsheet to tick if every patient had their medicines packed and correct, and then double check dose changes right before delivery.
+This had a huge impact as there had been cases where medicines were delivered without the dose change being made.

 #### Commitment